alexrivadeneira/i2wd/week2/outline.md

 ### End of Class
-* Submit your work!
+* Submit your work for class credit.
 On your desktop, create a folder with your name.
 Put your work into that folder.
 Drag the folder into the shared folder [here](https://drive.google.com/drive/folders/1samMDc4FVRW4sjId1NHQE8b7aCv7GGLv?usp=sharing).

 ### Further Exploration
  * [FreeCodeCamp exercises](https://www.freecodecamp.org): “Front End Development Certifications” > “HTML5 and CSS” – complete all of the exercises there (through “Use RGB to Mix Colors”)